RoozbehSanaei/PyTorch-TensorFlow/index.md

 ```python
 tf_tensor = tf.random.uniform([4,4], minval=0, maxval=1, dtype=tf.float32, seed=1)
 ```

-In PyTorch you can create tensors on the desired device using the device attribute

 *PyTorch*
 ```python
 torch_tensor = torch.rand(4,4,device=torch.device('cpu'),dtype=torch.float32)
 ```
 #### Assignment to an element by index
-In TensorFlow There is no straighforward way to assign to an element of a tensor by index, PyTorch allows it simply by
+In TensorFlow There is no straighforward way to assign to an element of a tensor by index while PyTorch allows it
 ```python
 torch_tensor[1,1] = 2
 ```

 ### Variables and Parameters
-Variables in TensorFlow and Parameters in PyTorch are gradient enabled tensors that combine along with operations to create the dynamic computational graph.
-Variables and Parameters are both mutable.
-Assign to indices is possible in both, but in PyTorch you can't do it when they require gradient.

 *TensorFlow*
 ```python